Midnight-Technitian/backend/README.md

 5. [Contributing](#contributing)
 6. [License](#license)

+---
 # About
 Midnight Technician is a collaborative open-source project designed to streamline technician-customer interactions and service management.
 The project includes:
-- Backend: Spring Boot 4 + PostgreSQL
+- Backend: Spring Boot 4 + PostgresSQL
 - Frontend: Thymeleaf and modern UI components
 - Shared Module: Common DTOs and utilities for backend and frontend